 Overall weight within a Sprinter camper van conversion

 This will affect the drive, braking distance and fuel economy of the van.
 So while cheaper materials may seem cost-effective at the time, if they weigh more than other options then you may find yourself paying for them indirectly further down the line, when you’re filling up your van more frequently and spending more on fuel every time you use it.
-Common areas of a DIY van build where you can spend more to buy superior materials include:
+Common areas of a camper van conversion where you can spend more to buy superior materials include:

 Electrical – cheaper AGM batteries are MUCH heavier than lithium batteries.